-^{} The authors would like to thank NSERC (Natural Sciences and Engineering Research Council of Canada) for financial support.
-This work was partially supported by project MASTER (Marie Sklowdoska-Curie agreement N. 777695), which have received funding from the EU Horizon 2020 Programme.
+\ The authors would like to thank NSERC (Natural Sciences and Engineering Research Council of Canada) for financial support.
+This work was supported by project MASTER (Marie Sklodowska-Curie agreement N. 777695), which has received funding from the EU Horizon 2020 Programme.